 - *optional 1tbsp [url] San-J Gluten Free Mongolian Sauce ∞http://san-j.com/products/mongolian-sauce[/url]

-- Spiralize the zucchini/pat dry.
+- Spiralize the zucchini and pat dry with paper towel.
 Make sure to get out as much moisture as possible.
 If you don’t have a spiralizer, you can julienne cut or peel into strips.

 - if using uncooked turkey, add 1-2 tsp potato starch